GilShmaya/AWS-OCR-in-Cloud/README.md

 * AppManagerContact (AMC) :

-1. AMC Create new sqs queue (localToManagerSQS) and runs a new thread - WorkersThred : a thread that checks if all active workers are working all the time.
+1. AMC Create a new sqs queue (localToManagerSQS) and runs a new thread - WorkersThred : a thread that checks if all active workers are working all the time.
 2. AMC runs in while loop (until a terminate message sent by local app) checking if a new message arrived from the local application (through localToManagerSQS).
 3. if a termination message arrives - AMC activates the function Terminate (waiting for all activates workers to finish and then terminate).
 4. if a task message arrives- AMC crate a new task - get the information from the message, (key, bucket and n (the ratio of workers-images))